 Staff were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were kind and caring.
+Patients commented positively that staff were, welcoming, polite, and kind.
 We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.